-Working concentrations of IgG conjugates range from 1-10 ug/mL for most applications.
-Optimal concentration of the conjugate should be determined empirically.
+1-10 μ g/mL of the IgM conjugate for most applications (appropriate dilutions of the conjugate should be determined empirically).
+See other side for example staining protocols.

 Immunofluorescence Protocol for Microscopy

 There are many methods for immunofluorescence staining.
 The protocol below is a general guideline for staining cells and should be optimized or modified to obtain the best results for each particular application.